Introduction

 Motivating example

 Let’s take a look at an example where we really need an external tool.
-Chat models generally do not know the current time, which makes questions like these impossible.
+Chat models generally do not have access to “real-time” information, such as current events, weather, etc. Let’s see what happens when we ask the chat model about the weather in a specific location:

 Defining a tool function